NuelEdeh/NuelEdeh/README.md

-- Hi, I’m @NuelEdeh
+- Hi, I’m @NuelEdeh.
+I’m a chemical engineer and a founder at Neat.run.
-- I’m a chemical engineer and a founder at Neat.run.
+- I'm currently working as a Product Manager at Cloudflare.com
 - What's the meaning of life? - Your life is a gift.
 Make good choices.
 Form good relationships.
 Do good work.

 <!---